 Nothing makes you want to simplify your life like homeschooling.

-It’s often a struggle keeping the house reasonably clean, healthy food on the table, managing the errands and outside activities, and being a wife.
-Let alone adding the responsibility of educating your children!
+It’s often a struggle keeping the house reasonably clean, healthy food on the table, managing the errands and outside activities, and being a wife and a mom Let alone adding the responsibility of educating your children!
 If you’re tired of trying to balance your home life with homeschooling responsibilities unsuccessfully, read my 11 tips to simplify your homeschool life.
-With a family story or two thrown in.
+With a family story or two thrown in, of course!

-Yes, when you add homeschooling to the mix, you quickly discover that you must drastically simplify your life in general, as well as your homeschooling life.
+Yes, when you add homeschooling to the mix, you quickly discover that you must drastically simplify your life in general, as well as your homeschooling.
 You just can’t do as much as you used to do before homeschooling.
 If you’re trying to, you’re taking on too much.

 Keep reading for 11 easy ideas that I guarantee will simplify your homeschool life, and help you better balance your home life and homeschool responsibilities.
 Some of them you can accomplish immediately, and some are going to be more of a time and energy investment.